 Seven Surprising Foods That Are Eroding Your Teeth

 Keeping your teeth healthy can be hard enough, but many of the foods you like to eat can be harmful.
+This is why it’s important to learn the best foods for teeth.
 Different types of food can treat teeth differently either promoting and preserving healthy enamel, or breaking down enamel and building plaque.
 Foods that include large amounts acid, sugars, and starches usually promote enamel erosion leading to tooth decay, cavities, and gum disease!!
 Your dentist wants your smile to stay healthy.

 Here are 7 different food types to stay away from or at least limit for better oral health.

 - Sticky Foods – Candy is widely known for not being beneficial toward oral health.
 Almost all candy (at least the good kind) has copious amounts of sugar.
 Depending on the candy type, most candies will get stuck in the crevasses and pockets of teeth leaving the sugars to sit and accumulate bacteria to begin building plaque.
 Candies that have a sour flavor do double damage because they have higher acidic properties to create that sour flavor.